A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Abstract

 \section{Abstract}

 Observational astronomy has undergone a significant transformation driven by large-scale surveys, such as the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) Survey, the Sloan Digital Sky Survey (SDSS), and the Gaia Mission.
 These programs yield large, complex datasets that pose significant challenges for conventional analysis methods, and as a result, many different machine learning techniques are being tested and deployed.
 We introduce a new approach to analyzing multiband photometry by using a \textit{long-short term memory autoencoder} (LSTM-AE).
-This model views mean measurements of multicolor photometry as a sequence in wavelength in order to encode patterns present in the stars' spectral energy distributions (SEDs) into a two-dimensional latent space.
+This model {provides input-dependent reweighting across passbands on a star-by-star basis, enabling it} to encode patterns present in the stars' spectral energy distributions (SEDs) into a two-dimensional latent space.
 We showcase this by using Pan-STARRS \textit{grizy} mean magnitudes, and we use globular clusters, labels from SIMBAD, Gaia DR3 parallaxes, and PanSTARRS images to aid our analysis and understanding of the latent space.
 For 3,112,259 stars in an annulus around the North Galactic Cap, 99.51\% have their full SED shape reconstructed\textemdash that is the absolute difference between the observed and the model predicted magnitude in every band\textemdash within five hundredths of a magnitude.
 We show that the model likely denoises photometric data, potentially improving the quality of measurements.
 Lastly, we show that the detection of rare stellar types can be performed by analyzing poorly reconstructed photometry.

 \keywords{\uat{Interdisciplinary astronomy}{804} --- \uat{Astroinformatics}{78} --- \uat{Astronomy data analysis}{1858} --- \uat{Neural networks}{1933} --- \uat{Nonlinear regression}{1948} --- \uat{Outlier detection}{1934} --- \uat{Clustering}{1908} --- \uat{Classification}{1907} --- \uat{Sky surveys}{1464} --- \uat{Multi-color photometry}{1077} --- \uat{Stellar photometry}{1620} --- \uat{Stellar colors}{1590} }